Lethal Injection (album): Criticism

-The album was heavily criticized for what many saw as Ice Cube's pandering to gangsta rap, and for lyrics which were considered to be anti-police, racist and misogynistic, as well as the toning down of socio-political content found on his earlier efforts.
+The album was criticized for what many saw as Ice Cube's pandering to gangsta rap, and for lyrics which were considered anti-police, racist, and misogynistic, as well as toning down the sociopolitical content found on his earlier efforts.
 The album's standing has increased over time.

 Commercial performance

 Lethal Injection debuted at number five on the US Billboard 200 chart, selling 215,000 copies in its first week.
 This became Ice Cube's third US top-ten album.
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums chart.
 On February 1, 1994, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million copies in the United States.